bobbae/gcp/challenges/README.md

 * First, thank you for participating in the challenges!
 We have tried hard to make sure you will not spend more than a few hours to complete your answer.
-Please do not spend more time than a few hours!
+Please do not spend more than a few hours!

 * We still allow for 5 working days of calendar time so that you can find a few hours in your schedule.